Get Think Jewish Delivered to your Home or Office

 12. The Shomer Shabbat Movement

-In the decades that closed 19th century and opened the 20th, hundreds of thousands of Jews fled the pogroms, persecutions and crushing poverty in Eastern Europe in search of a better life in America.
-But the "New World" offered its opportunities at a steep spiritual price.
-Shabbat was still a regular workday in the United States; "blue laws" forbade the opening of businesses on Sunday; and the "melting pot" credo preached the abandonment of "non-American" religions and cultures.
+In the decades that closed the 19th century and opened the 20th, hundreds of thousands of Jews fled the pogroms, persecutions and crushing poverty of Eastern Europe in search of a better life in America.
+But the “New World” offered its opportunities at a steep spiritual price.
+Shabbat was still a regular workday in the United States; “blue laws” forbade the opening of businesses on Sunday; and the “melting pot” credo preached the abandonment of “non-American” religions and cultures.
 A primary casualty was the Shabbat.
 Many Jews felt that they could not earn a living in America without working on Shabbat; others saw it as a hindrance to the dream of assimilation within, and acceptance by, American society.
-The Jew's thousands-year tenacious hold on the Shabbat was slipping.
+The Jew’s thousands-year-long tenacious hold on the Shabbat was slipping.

-In the1920s and 30s the tide began to turn.
+In the 1920s and ’30s, the tide began to turn.
 Jewish labor leaders campaigned for a five-day workweek.
 Rallies were held in support of Shabbat observance.
-Consumer groups formed pledging to support businesses that kept the Shabbat; soon Shomer Shabbat ("Shabbat Observant") signs were being displayed in shop windows.
+Consumer groups formed, pledging to support businesses that kept the Shabbat; soon Shomer Shabbat (“Shabbat Observant”) signs were being displayed in shop windows.
 Shabbat clubs were conducted for Jewish children.
 Slowly, the momentum built, laying the groundwork for large-scale return to Judaism and Shabbat observance in the decades to come.

 Israel, 1948